dev-gajanan/course/simple-auth-app/project-steps.md

    - this package we can install as a dev dependecies as this is only for development purpose
    - we can install package as dev dependencies using flag --save-dev along with npm install command
    - to run a project using nodemon use the command nodemon index.js

+4. create .env file to store all secret information about the project

+Create Express Server(backend server/node server):
+To create an express sever we need to follow below steps

+1.  import or include express package in the main file in our case it is index.js

+const express = require("express");
+const app = express();

+//include and config dotenv to read environment variable require("dotenv").config({
+path: "./.env",
+});

+//get the port from .env file
+const port = process.env.PORT;

+//listen the server
+app.listen(port, function () {
+console.log("Application running on http://localhost:" + port);
+});

 Database Setup: